CostAnalystDotNet/Cost-Analysis/README.md

 ## Usage Instructions
 1. Open the "SPLIT Tool.xlsx" in your root folder.
 NOTE: Never change the name of this file.
-If you'd like to create
+If you'd like to create more SPLIT Tools for different projects/efforts, copy this folder and rename the folder rather than renaming the tool.
 2. Refresh and review the query on each of the following tabs: